BismahGhafoor/AI-for-Structure-Prediction/scripts/README.md

 - This script uses python
 - Run this script given you have already ran the **AD_identification.py** script.
 - This script predicts the AD regions of the TFs with annotated ADs against only the Taz2 domain of the p300 protein

+# AlphaFold Structrual Predictions
+## submit_alphapulldown_alignments.sh
+- This scripts automates the submission of each TF for AlphaPulldown to produce a MSA
+- This script uses Bash Shell scripting
+- You must have all of the TF FASTA sequences in one directory in order for this script to run successfully.